Header image

 1 2 3 4 5 6 7 8 1 2 3 4 5 6 7 8 1 2 3 4 5 6 7 8 1 2 3 4 5 6 7 8 1 2 3 4 5 6 7 8 1 2 3 4 5 6 7 8 1 2 3 4 5 6 7 8 1 2 3 4 5 6 7 8 1 2 3 4 5 6 7 8 1 2 3 4 5 6 7 8 1 2 3 4 5 6 7 8 1 2 3 4 5 6 7 8

-THIS IS THE HOMEPAGE for over 2,150 digital images of hitherto unpublished archival documents relating to Nicaragua's Atlantic Coast region in the time of the Sandino rebellion.
+THIS IS THE HOMEPAGE for over 2,300 digital images of hitherto unpublished archival documents relating to Nicaragua's East Coast region (or Atlantic Coast, or Caribbean Coast) in the time of the Sandino rebellion.
 The collection houses materials from the following repositories:

 • THE INSTITUTO DE ESTUDIO DE SANDINISMO, LATER ABSORBED BY THE IHNCA-UCA, MANAGUA

-with LINKS TO HISTORICAL PHOTOGRAPHS of some of the episodes described here, housed in "ATL-COCO" IN THE PHOTO PAGES (Photo above right & this website's symbol for these Atlantic Coast pages: Boatmen in El Gallo, Nicaragua, during the flood of 23-25 July 1928, from the photo album of USMC Pfc.
-Fred Nelson, purchased on eBay, collection of Michael J. Schroeder)
+Photo above & this website's symbol for these East Coast pages: Boatmen in El Gallo, Nicaragua, during the flood of 23-25 July 1928, from the photo album of USMC Pfc.
+Fred Nelson, purchased on eBay, collection of Michael J. Schroeder

-To facilitate navigation, this Atlantic Coast document collection (ATL-docs) is organized into 12 chronological sections, each covering a 6-month period.
+NAVIGATION.
+To facilitate navigation, this East Coast document collection is organized into 12 chronological sections, each covering a 6-month period.
 Each of these 12 sections is subdivided into several webpages (depending on the number of documents), with up to 50 document images per webpage.
-Where possible, each individual document image is thumbnailed and can be viewed as a JPEG file.
-All Atlantic Coast webpages are accessible via the navigation box at the top & bottom of every Atlantic Coast webpage (called "East Coast" in the masthead because "Atlantic Coast" is too long).
-Links to four historical maps apappear at the top of every compilation of documents.
+Each individual document image is thumbnailed and can be viewed as a JPEG file.
+All 53 East Coast webpages are accessible via the navigation box at the top & bottom of every East Coast webpage (called "East Coast" in the masthead because "Atlantic Coast" and "Caribbean Coast" are too long).
+Links to four historical maps appear at the top of every compilation of documents.
 Authors' names are highlighted in dark red, and documents more than two pages long are numbered with large red letters.

 REFERENCES & CITATIONS